ShaharHad/BankProject/frontend/README.md

 Lets users withdraw money from their account.
 Users are notified if their account balance is insufficient to complete the withdrawal.

 ### Transfer
 Facilitates transferring money to another user's account.
 Users must specify the recipient's account details and the transfer amount.
+The receiver user get real time notification about the transfer.

-## Technologies Used
+## Technologies and libraries Used

-- **Vite**: A fast build tool and development server.
+- **vite**: A fast build tool and development server.
-- **React**: A JavaScript library for building user interfaces.
+- **react**: A JavaScript library for building user interfaces.
+- **react-dom**: Provides methods to manage the rendering of React components into the DOM.
+- **react-router-dom**: A React library for handling routing in single-page applications (SPAs).
-- **Material-UI (MUI)**: A popular React UI framework for creating responsive and accessible components.
+- **material-ui (MUI)**: A popular React UI framework for creating responsive and accessible components.
-- **Cypress**: A Testing framework for javascript for testing the frontend flows
+- **cypress**: A Testing framework for javascript for testing the frontend flows.
+- **socket.io-client** A socket to send/listen to events from the server.
+- **axios**: An promise-based HTTP client for making requests to API.
+- **chart.js**: library for creating interactive and customizable charts in javascript.
+- **react-chartjs-2**:  A React wrapper for Chart.js, allowing Chart.js charts to be used as React components.
+- **socket.io-client**: A client-side library for enabling real-time, bidirectional communication with a server using Socket.IO.